 The Versai

-Most religious traditions on Tear hold that each of the five Siblings has an alter-ego; a dark aspect of their personality that is typically also personified as a devine entity.
+Most religious traditions on Tear hold that each of the five Siblings has an alter-ego; a dark aspect of their personality that is typically also personified as a divine entity.
 These are known as the Versai, which means 'the inverted'.

 While the Siblings themselves are represented by Vehira's moons, the Versai are represented as the dark sides of those moons.
 Notably, because they are considered to be mirror images, inversions or shadows of their respective Siblings, they are often suggested to be unknown to either Vehira (who cannot see reflections) or Azane (who cannot see shadows).
 Thus, in the mischevious politics of the gods, the Versai are often troublemakers, conspiring against their Sibling counterparts, or even directly working at cross-purposes to Vehira, Azane or both.
 In some religious sects, different Versai are sometimes considered to be Infernals.